Health & Safety Dilemma: Are SHOs Failing Their Duty in Accident Cases? How Should We Respond?

 PTRC

-Following news paper report may interest you:
+Following a newspaper report that may interest you:

-Nandesari fire: KDAC Chem employee held
+Nandesari Fire: KDAC Chem Employee Held

 Owner, Three Others Booked In Case